waku-org/js-waku/docs/SEND_MESSAGE_USING_ETHEREUM_PUBLIC_KEY.md

 However, this can lead to privacy concerns if we consider (ii).
 At a later stage, we may consider using hardened derivation path and multiple keys.

+TODO: Investigate commonly used derivation path to decide on one.

 ### Reply

 To ascertain the fact that Alice receives Bob's reply, she could include connection details such as her peer id and multiaddress in the message.